galaxyproject/galaxy_mentor_network/application_template/Mentor_application.md

 Hello!
 Thank you for your interest in being a part of Galaxy Mentoring Network!

-**Kindly download this template so that you can have a draft before you tranfer your responses to the form.**
+**Kindly copy the content of this template and add paste it in a text editor so that you can have a draft before you tranfer your responses to the form.**

 # Section 1: Personal Information